anas-asimi/Multi-step-form/README.md

 ### What I learned

 Use this section to recap some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.
+Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your knowledge.

 To see how you can add code snippets, see below: